Walks and Talks

 Once again this walk is easily completed within two hours, and starts and finishes at the Cleveland Hotel car park.

 A GUIDED WALK INTO THE HISTORY AND HERITAGE OF CRUMPSALL.
 (STATION RD, SEYMOUR RD, THOMAS ST. CRAVENWOOD RD)

-'The Saturday Hop', the Monkey Run, and broken biscuits from Woolworth's; The Egertons, The Wiltons and Earl Grey; The cemetery that disappeared and the grave of England's greatest archer all in a two hour stroll.
+'The Flicks', A castle, and broken biscuits from Woolworth's; The Egertons, The Wiltons and Earl Grey; The cemetery that disappeared and the grave of England's greatest archer all in a two hour stroll.